lucievomelova/FairMinesweeper/README.md

 ### Generating
 Generating occurs at game start.
-Player clicks on a cell, this cell then has to be number 0, so at least a small part of game field is opened nd not just one number.
+Player clicks on a cell, this cell then has to be number 0, so at least a small part of game field is opened and not just one number.
 This cell is set to zero and then all mines are placed randomly.
 After that, numbers are placed around them.